guldcoin/guld-chat/docs/3-transactions/3-Transfers.md

 ## Transfers

 You can use gai to send GULD transactions to any other user on the network.
-All you need is your user name, your [PGP key for signing](http://guld.chat/4-FAQ.html), and the username of the person who you want to send GULD to.
+All you need is your username, your [PGP key for signing](http://guld.chat/4-FAQ.html), and the username of the person who you want to send GULD to.

 #### Sending guld

-1. You will need to have [1.
-Applied](http://guld.chat/3-transactions/1-Application.html) , and [Registered to guld](http://guld.chat/3-transactions/2-Registration.html). before you can send transactions in Telegram through `gai`.
+1. You will need to have first [Applied](http://guld.chat/3-transactions/1-Application.html) , and then [Register to guld](http://guld.chat/3-transactions/2-Registration.html) before you can send transactions in Telegram through `gai`.

 2. Ask gai for a transaction by using the `/send` command.
 You must include in the request
  * your username name